Krishnan Padmanabhan, Ph.D.

 Professor of Obstetrics and Gynecology, Pediatrics, Public Health Sciences, and Medical Informatics

-Timothy De Ver Dye, PhD is Professor of Obstetrics and Gynecology, Pediatrics, Public Health Sciences, and Medical Informatics at the University of Rochester School of Medicine and Dentistry, where he also directs Biomedical Informatics for the Clinical and Translational Science Institute.
+Timothy De Ver Dye, PhD is Professor of Obstetrics and Gynecology, Pediatrics, Public Health Sciences, and Medical Informatics at the University of Rochester School of Medicine and Dentistry, where he also directs Biomedical Informatics for the University of Rochester Clinical & Translational Science Institute.
 A medical anthropologist and social epidemiologist, Dr. Dye focuses on the social determinants of health in global and local populations, with a special focus on the intersection of medical and social domains.
 Dr. Dye’s training includes undergraduate and graduate degrees in International Relations and Public Administration from Syracuse University’s Maxwell School of Citizenship and Public Affairs, and graduate degrees in Epidemiology and Anthropology from the State University of New York at Buffalo.
 Having worked in more than 20 nations, Dr. Dye’s research program additionally focuses upon developing and understanding community-driven informatics solutions to maternal-child health, cancer, and infectious disease that integrate user-based sensitivities and quantitative methods.
 Dr. Dye is an elected Fellow of the American College of Epidemiology and of the Royal Geographic Society.
 Dr. Dye serves as Editor-in-Chief of the Maternal and Child Health Journal, a leading international public health journal, serves as a Delegate to the ISCU’s Committee on Data for Science and Technology (CODATA), and chairs the Medical Advisory Board for OneHEART WorldWide, an international NGO.

 Scott A. Gerber, Ph.D.